 Learn about the important role of supportive psychotherapy for people who are incarcerated.
-The presenters will provide practical knowledge based on current evidence-based practices and share how mental health practitioners can strengthen the supportive relationship and apply supportive psychotherapeutic communication methods, educational and directive techniques in working with their patients.
-We will also discuss adaptations of supportive psychotherapy to special populations, such as those who are seriously mentally ill and those with post-traumatic stress conditions.
+The presenter will provide practical knowledge based on current evidence-based practices and share how mental health practitioners can strengthen the supportive relationship and apply supportive psychotherapeutic communication methods, educational and directive techniques in working with their patients.
+Also discussed will be adaptations of supportive psychotherapy to special populations, such as those who are seriously mentally ill and those with post-traumatic stress conditions.

 - Review the main types of psychotherapy commonly used when working with incarcerated individuals

 - Distinguish the adaptations of supportive psychotherapy to special populations found in correctional settings